National Reference Center (NRC) for Mycosis

 Important communication

-Now in Belgium, 9 patients were isolated from Candida auris (between 2016 and 2022), but in two patients, no link with a foreign hospital residence could be found, for a case at the end of 2021 and one during the first half of 2022.
+Now in Belgium, Candida auris was isolated from 21 patients (between 2016 and 2025), but in five patients, no link with a foreign hospital residence could be found.
 Before the end of 2021, it was always an imported infection.
-This finding, together with the reporting of an increasing number of Candida auris cases and outbreaks in other countries in Europe, requires additional vigilance for the detection and follow-up of C. auris fallen.
+This finding, together with the reporting of an increasing number of Candida auris cases and outbreaks in other countries in Europe, requires additional vigilance for the detection and follow-up of C. auris.
+Six of the 14 cases reported until then were diagnosed in the year 2023.

 C. auris has an unusual ability to persist in the surrounding area and in asymptomatic patients which has contributed to outbreaks in different hospitals.
 In addition, this yeast is potentially multiresistant.
-Adequate isolation measures are important for confirmed clinical cases (see final global report Quality Control Sciensano enquête 2018/2.
-French and Dutch only.
+Sensitivity determination is therefore essential to guide treatment choices.
+Recommendations to control the spread of this yeast were published by the Superior Health Council (https://www.hgr-css.be/en/report/9575/candida-auris).

-Recommendations Belgian Risk Assessment Group and National Reference Center
+Recommendations Belgian Risk Assessment Group and National Reference Centre

 • Always identify yeasts from normally sterile samples at species level.
-In case of identification problems, isolates can be sent to the National Reference Center for Mycosis (UZ Leuven ou CHULiège).
+In case of identification problems, isolates can be sent to the National Reference Centre for Mycosis (UZ Leuven or CHU Liège).

 • Send all yeasts identified as Candida auris to the NRC for confirmation of identification and sensitivity determination.

-Hospitals facing an outbreak of C. auris (i.e. two or more cases with a potential link in time, place, or person) are asked to involve the Outbreak Support Team (Ost).
+• Hospitals detecting an individual case of C. auris or facing an outbreak of C. auris (i.e. two or more cases with a potential link in time, place, or person) are asked to involve the Hospital Outbreak Support Team (HOST).
 Contact can be made through the regional infection control teams.

 Responsible laboratories